eclipse-wakaama/wakaama/README.md

  - LWM2M_RAW_BLOCK1_REQUESTS For low memory client devices where it is not possible to keep a large post or put request in memory to be parsed (typically a firmware write).
    This option enable each unprocessed block 1 payload to be passed to the application, typically to be stored to a flash memory.
  - LWM2M_COAP_DEFAULT_BLOCK_SIZE CoAP block size used by CoAP layer when performing block-wise transfers.
 Possible values: 16, 32, 64, 128, 256, 512 and 1024.
 Defaults to 1024.

-Depending on your platform, you need to define LWM2M_BIG_ENDIAN or LWM2M_LITTLE_ENDIAN.
-LWM2M_CLIENT_MODE and LWM2M_SERVER_MODE can be defined at the same time.

 ## Development